 In the course of my first three forays, I found that those who joined me on these excursions were also interested in many aspects of the arts, craftsmanship, and cultures of the peoples of the countries in which we visited.
 This included many visits into ancient cities, their temples, Buddhist caves and the collection of mushrooms and mushroom spore prints which exist in all of the countries noted above.

-During the past 14 years I have traveled 13 times with small groups of two to eight individuals to Xiem Riap, Cambodia and visited the temples of Angkor Bayon, Angkor Thom, Angkor Wat, Ta Proehm, Preah Karn, Banteay Kdei (Citadel of the Cell) and Banteay Srei at the (Temple/Citadel of the Women).
-At these great temples I found many varieties of both edible and toxic mushrooms as well as a specimen of a young Psilocybe cubensis growing in front of the temple of Angkor Wat and at these temples and surrounding grounds, I and others with me also observed several varieties of Copelandia spp., of which I have also posted below, an image following that of that Psilocybe cubensis and other said fungi found on some of these excursions.
+Between 1999 and 2006, I traveled 9 times with small groups of two to eight individuals to Xiem Riap, Cambodia and visited the temples of Angkor Bayon, Angkor Thom, Angkor Wat, Ta Proehm, Preah Karn, Banteay Kdei (Citadel of the Cell) and Banteay Srei (The Temple/Citadel of the Women).
+On my first visit to these archaic temples I found many varieties of both edible and entheogenic mushrooms; including, on my first visit, a single specimen of Psilocybe cubensis growing in front of the main entrance of Angkor Wat.
+Such specimens were found openly in manure at this and other temples in the surrounding grounds.
+Other species were eventually discovered as well, including Psilocybe samuiensis and Psilocybe antioquiensis.
+I and others with me also observed several varieties of Copelandia spp., of which I have also posted below, an image following that of that Psilocybe cubensis and other said fungi found on some of these excursions.

 |The mushroom forays and cultural explorations and excursions into Thailand were